ARE BASEBALL CARDS STILL AROUND

 For the most avid collectors, the companies also produce higher-end, limited print run sets each year that may feature rarer parallels, autographed or memorabilia cards.
 Examples include Topps Finest, Bowman Platinum, Topps Tribute, and Topps Chrome Red Refractor.
 These products are more expensive and the individual cards can command higher values given their scarcity.
 The companies also release sets themed around certain players, teams or events like All-Star uniforms, World Series matchups, or retiring player “final tribute” sets.

-Read also: MOST VALUABLE 1985 BASEBALL CARDS
+Read also: PRICES FOR BASEBALL CARDS

 While digital media has decreased the demand for physical cards compared to past eras, millions of packs are still sold annually and new collections released every few months keeps the marketplace active.
 Baseball cards provide a fun, affordable way for fans of all ages to connect to the sport through collecting players and building sets.
 According to industry analysts, between $400-600 million is still spent on baseball cards each year in the United States alone.